htrajan/ht-drawsteel/Bestiary/Warg.md

 **Shared Crafty**

-If the warg’s rider has the Crafty trait, the warg also has the Crafty trait.
+If the warg's rider has the Crafty trait, the warg also has the Crafty trait.